Skip to content

 Limit schedule

-A limit schedule declares a daily flow cap for a (parent_role, rail_name, direction) triple.
-Operationally: "all customer DDAs combined MUST NOT send more than $50M of outbound ACH on any single business day" or "any single customer DDA MUST NOT receive more than $20K of inbound ACH on any day".
+A limit schedule is a daily flow cap keyed on a (parent_role, rail, direction) triple.
+Operationally: "any single customer DDA MUST NOT send more than $50M of outbound ACH on a business day" or "any single customer DDA MUST NOT receive more than $20K of inbound ACH on any day".
+The cap is per CHILD account, not the combined flow across all of a role's children — every matched account is checked on its own against the same ceiling.

 Each schedule has:

-• cap — the daily ceiling, expressed as a Money type (currency symbol + amount).
-The L1 limit_breach matview surfaces every (account, business_day, rail, direction) cell whose summed flow exceeds this.
+• cap — the daily ceiling as a Money value (currency symbol + amount).
+The L1 limit_breach matview surfaces every (account, business_day, rail_name, direction) cell whose day-summed flow clears this.

-• direction (AB.1, 2026-05-19) — which side the cap watches.
-Outbound (default) is the classic per-rail send cap; cap is compared against Debit-flow totals (money leaving the child).
-Inbound is the AML / structuring threshold pattern; cap is compared against Credit-flow totals (money arriving).
-The same (parent_role, rail_name) pair may carry both an Outbound AND an Inbound schedule — they're separate U5 keys.
+• direction — which side the cap watches.
+Outbound (the default) is the classic per-rail send cap, compared against Debit-flow totals (money LEAVING the child).
+Inbound is the AML / structuring threshold pattern, compared against Credit-flow totals (money arriving).
+One (parent_role, rail) pair can carry an Outbound AND an Inbound schedule at once — they're separate uniqueness keys.

-The L1 dashboard's Limit Breach sheet shows breach rows, ranked by "how far over the cap", with a Direction column distinguishing Outbound from Inbound rows.
-A breach is a SHOULD-violation, not necessarily a hard regulatory failure — the bank can choose to honor or block individual transactions; the dashboard's job is to surface the breach so an operator can decide.
-Routing convention: Outbound breaches typically flow into ops triage queues, Inbound (AML) breaches into the compliance review queue.
+The L1 dashboard's Limit Breach sheet lists the breach rows ranked by how far over the cap each one sits, with a Direction column splitting Outbound from Inbound.
+A breach is a SHOULD-violation, not a hard regulatory failure — the bank can honor or block individual transactions; the dashboard's job is to surface the breach so an operator can decide.
+Routing convention: Outbound breaches head for ops triage queues, Inbound (AML) breaches for the compliance review queue.

-Every (parent_role, rail_name, direction) triple MUST be unique across the schedule list — two schedules keying on the same triple would silently override each other at matview-emit time.
+Every (parent_role, rail, direction) triple MUST be unique across the schedule list (validator rule U5).
+Two schedules on the same triple would silently clobber each other at matview-emit time.

-Limit schedules are configuration, not topology.
-They don't appear in the accounts diagram or chains diagram — they're a per-(role, rail_name) ceiling the L1 limit-breach matview consults.
-The diagram below is a conceptual representation of the mapping rather than an actual graph.
+Limit schedules are CONFIGURATION, not topology.
+They don't show up in the accounts diagram or the chains diagram — they're a per-(parent_role, rail, direction) ceiling the L1 limit-breach matview consults.
+The diagram below is a conceptual picture of that mapping, not an actual graph.

 Specific example for you